Guest Contributor: Shimon Galitzer, CPA

 In the absence of a Tium Mas, an employer who knows that an employee receives a salary from another employer is required to withhold income tax at the highest income tax rate.
 Alternatively, if too little tax is taken, penalties may accrue.

-Individuals can now obtain a Tium Mas online at: https://www.misim.gov.il/shteumeimas/frmPreMain.aspx
+Individuals can now obtain a Tium Mas online (Hebrew) at: https://www.misim.gov.il/shteumeimas/frmPreMain.aspx.
+A preliminary registration is required.

 The employee must include the employers’ names, addresses and Tik Nikuyim (employer file number for Mas Hachnasa and Bituach Leumi).